ansible/ansible/docs/docsite/rst/user_guide/windows_winrm.rst

   an alias is being used.
 The ``krb5.conf`` file needs to be updated so that the fully qualified domain name is used and not an alias.

-* If the default kerberos tooling has been replaced or modified (some IdM solutions may do this), it may cause issues when installing or upgrading the ``pykerberos`` python library from ``pip``.
-To resolve this issue, temporarily install the ``krb5-workstation`` and ``krb5-libs`` packages (for RHEL/Fedora), remove any custom kerberos tooling paths from the PATH environment variable, and retry the installation of ``pykerberos``.
+* If the default kerberos tooling has been replaced or modified (some IdM solutions may do this), this may cause issues when installing or upgrading the Python Kerberos library.
+As of the time of this writing, this library is called ``pykerberos`` and is known to work with both MIT and Heimdal Kerberos libraries.
+To resolve ``pykerberos`` installation issues, ensure the system dependencies for Kerberos have been met (see: `Installing the Kerberos Library`_), remove any custom Kerberos tooling paths from the PATH environment variable, and retry the installation of Python Kerberos library package.

 CredSSP
 -------